bazel-contrib/SIG-rules-authors/go-tutorial.md

 for your project, and the test command runs any tests that are defined.
 The run command execs a rule, for instance, executes a go binary.

-In the project you can run:
+In the project, you can run

 ```bash
 $ bazelisk build //...